Savor the Richness: Creamy Mushroom Soup for Ultimate Comfort

 Ingredients

-- 600g mixed mushrooms (cremini, shiitake, and oyster), cleaned and sliced
+- 600g mixed mushrooms (cremini, shiitake, oyster), cleaned and sliced

 - 3 tbsp unsalted butter